 More than networking, membership with Family Service Canada can help you create deeper connections with other Executive Directors.
 We can support you and help boost your confidence when challenges arise in your organization.

-Gain access to online, interactive communication tools, including a member-only resource library and a private LinkedIn group.
+Gain access to online, interactive communication tools, including a member-only resource library.
 We’re always working to create opportunities for members to share ideas, identify emerging issues, and participate in ongoing dialogue about current challenges with colleagues in other parts of Canada.

 Many of our members have noticed changes often appear in one region before trending across the country.
 Collaborating with agencies in other parts of the country can help you prepare for growing issues.
 Applying what others have learned can help you address challenges at your local or regional level.

 Each of us who is an executive director or CEO knows the excitement and the challenge of stepping into that role for the first time.
 Membership can help you connect with seasoned leaders of community-based social service agencies who can offer experience, guidance, and other useful insights.

 Our annual Community of Learning provides for in-person interactions, learning opportunities, dialogues, leadership training for up-and-coming staff, and information sharing.
 Members benefit from one free seat at the conference, making it easier to bring your second in command or your successor.